shribr/copilot-webapp-demo/README.md

 Even trying to pass in a yaml file instead of specifying the parameters directly in the command won't work if you include any other parameters than the ones listed above.

-1. Setting CORS to allow "All" for Azure Storage Service.
-2. Setting managed identity type to "User-Assigned" for the Azure Search Service datasource.
-On the same screen you also need to set the blob container to "content".
-3. Setting the multi-service account The Azure Search Service indexer's vectorizer to the Azure AI Service multi-service account (i.e. the resource with the cog- prefix).
-4.

 ### Contributing